algovista-collab/qiskit_v2_study_materials/25_Practice_Questions.md

 ---

-### 3. Given the code block below, what is the exact analytical probability of observing the state $|1
-angle$ upon running an ideal computational basis measurement?
+### 3. Given the code block below, what is the exact analytical probability of observing the state $|1angle$ upon running an ideal computational basis measurement?

 ```python
 from qiskit import QuantumCircuit